mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         *Arguments*
             points
-                A vector of Point objects.
+                A vector of :cpp:class:`Point` objects.

             ids_result
                 A set of integers.